 Gingersnaps have always been one of my favorite cookies, especially during the holidays.
 I think it's mostly because they've got that warm blend of spices – cinnamon, nutmeg, ginger + cloves – that always makes me happy, but it's also because they're really easy to make and don't require a ton of sugar.

 Sometimes I feel like cookies are just too sweet – sweet almost to the point where it's hard to eat them – but because gingersnaps use molasses as a portion of the sweetener they don't have that.
 Plus, in this recipe we're using coconut sugar which is even less sweet than regular cane sugar, so you don't have to worry about the cloyingly sweet factor.

-As you know from my chocolate chip cookies, these are not your traditional baked good.
-There's not refined sugar, no gluten, no dairy, no eggs and only healthy fats.
+As you know from my chocolate chip cookies, these are not your traditional baked goods.
+There's no refined sugar, no gluten, no dairy, no eggs, and only healthy fats.

 The fat in these cookies is coconut oil which I use almost exclusively in my baking.
 The coconut oil not only helps the cookies stay nice and moist on the inside, but it also brings an ever-so-faint flavor of coconut to the cookies.
 Mmmhmm!